kanchan1427/daily-blogs/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
  **Date : 22-March-2022**
-## Installing new Erpnext on server
+## Installing new ErpGuru on server
-First we install frappe framework then install erpnext with education domain.
+First we install frappe framework then install ErpGuru with education domain.
- - After this we are collecting students and teachers data from Nankana Sahib Public School. - Arranging data according to doctype in erpnext.
+ - After this we are collecting students and teachers data from Nankana Sahib Public School. - Arranging data according to doctype in ErpGuru.

 <!----------------------------------------------------------------------------------------------------------------------------->
  **Date : 23-March-2022**
 ## Comparing "http://103.66.206.229:8001/gne" in mobile and laptop
 Today Sir told me to comapre this site in mobile view as well as in laptop view.
 As there was some problem in the mobile view.
-Also I was working on the ducation domain of erpnext and trying to understand it.
+Also I was working on the ducation domain of ErpGuru and trying to understand it.

 <!----------------------------------------------------------------------------------------------------------------------------->